What is the Caspari Center?

 Since 2002, we have had a U.S. branch located near Chicago, Illinois.

 The U.S. branch of the Caspari Center partners with American churches, organizations, and individuals to support Jewish ministry in Israel.
-To learn more about our work please read our Annual Report.
 For financial information see our I-990.

 Over the years the Caspari Center has supported local congregations through various training courses, seminars, and lectures, and through our open library and locally produced publications.